FACTBOX-Shell oil heist: the story so far

-Their ongoing investigations have so far entangled several international companies in incidents going back months.
-Fourteen men face charges, the latest of which were announced on Tuesday.
+Their ongoing investigations into theft at Shell’s Pulau Bukom site, just south of the country’s main island, have so far entangled several international companies in incidents going back nearly six months.

-Police have also seized an oil tanker and millions of dollars in cash, and frozen suspects’ bank accounts.
+Police have so far charged 14 men, arrested 20 and seized at least one oil tanker and millions of dollars in cash.

-And there could be more arrests.
-Shell first contacted the authorities in August, 2017 about suspected theft at its Pulau Bukom site, just south of the country’s main island.

 WHO‘S INVOLVED?